Skip to main content

 Phenotype List

 This section provides a description of the Phenotype List, where identified phenotypes can be managed and reviewed.
+The list shows the identified cell populations color coded by phenotype.
 It serves as a central repository for all phenotypic data.
 The Phenotype list offers an overview of the selected Variables and their co-occurrences.
 It also displays the Cell count of the individual phenotypes and their co-occurrences.
 Visibility can be toggled by clicking on the eye next to the Cell count.

 Phenotype Naming and Sorting